 The tension is that my curiosities are rarely on the direct path to my goals, making pursuing them hard to justify.
 Therefore, I’ve often relegated my curiosities to the hobby zone.
 Telling my team that I was going to read a book on evolution or network science felt like I was letting them down, even if those have paid huge dividends for my business over the long term.
 Earlier in my career, I hid my curiosities from my bio and resume, because they didn’t give a clear story of someone who was ambitious and focused.

 Previously, I saw the holes in the goals model as personal shortcomings.
-Now, I have a clear picture of how a goals-only model can backfire:
+Now, I have a clear picture of how only using the goals-only model can backfire:

-Downside #1: Goal obsession can lead to one-track thinking
+Downside #1: Goal obsession can lead to being unlucky

 One of the best examples of how goals can lead to myopia is a famous study conducted by UK researcher Richard Wiseman.

 In this study, Wiseman gave people who considered themselves lucky and unlucky a newspaper and then asked them to look through it and count the number of photos inside.